benj-lazaro/100-days-of-code-python-pro-bootcamp/day-39-flight-deals/readme.md

 The Flight Deals app will:
 * Check for cheap flights on chosen destinations via Tequila Kiwi's Flight API
 * Retrieve flight rates and compare with the allocated budget written on the spreadsheet
-* Notify user via SMS via Twilio API if a cheap flight is found
+* Notify user via SMS via Twilio API and email if a cheap flight is found

 ### How does it work?
 On the command-line (or terminal), type the following:<br>